Course Catalog 2024-2025

 SOC 317 Seminar: Inequality in Higher Education (4 Credits)

 This course applies a sociological lens to understanding inequality in American higher education.
-We examine how the conflicting purposes of higher education have led to a highly stratified system of colleges and universities.
-We also address the question of how students’ social class, race, ethnicity and gender affect their chances of successfully navigating this stratified system of higher education.
-Finally, we examine selected public policies aimed at minimizing inequality in students’ access to and success in college.
-Prerequisites: SOC 101 and permission of the instructor.
-Enrollment limited to 12. {S}
+The course examines how the conflicting purposes of higher education have led to a highly stratified system of colleges and universities.
+The course also addresses the question of how students’ social class, race, ethnicity and gender affect their chances of successfully navigating this stratified system of higher education.
+Finally, the course examines selected public policies aimed at minimizing inequality in students’ access to and success in college.
+Prerequisites: SOC 101.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {S}

 Fall, Spring, Alternate Years